 Tabouli salad is the darling of all Mediterranean salads.
 Not for its simplicity only, but for its rich and tangy flavors.
 A handful of ingredients and you are off to an edible garden right on your dinner table.

-Tabbouleh salad is my absolute favorite salad to make and eat, in the Levantine area, no banquet or gathering is completer without Tabulah.
-Scoop Tabouli, the traditional way with Romaine lettuce, or simply enjoy it with a fork.
+Tabbouleh salad is my absolute favorite salad to make and eat.
+In the Levant part of this world, no banquet or gathering is completer without Tabuli.
+Scoop Tabouli, the traditional way, with Romaine lettuce leaves or simply enjoy it with a fork.
 Delicious, lemony and full of addicting earthy flavors.

-Best served with grilled meat(s) such as this juicy kofta kebab or oven-baked drumsticks.
+Best served with grilled meat(s) such as this kofta kebab, Shish tawook, shish kebab and so delicious alongside stuffed grape leaves.

 I fell hard for this salad when I was just 9 years old!.
 It is strange that I got hooked at such a young age.
 This shows you how much I am into lemony dishes.
 Tabulah was not popular in Egypt back in the early 80s.
 We were at a Palestinian's friend house for dinner and she made it, my mom happily left with a recipe that has been a favorite since then.